frozenshadow/FreeGallery/README.md

 ## What inspired you?

-There are a lot of good plugins that do a better job.
+There are lots and lots of other good plugins that do a better job.
-But I only came across plugins that were paid when you want them to use for commercial projects.
+But I only came across plugins that were paid when you wanted to use them for commercial projects.
-And since I'm recently started to use jQuery, I wanted to test my skill and make something for myself.
+And since I'm recently started to use jQuery, I wanted to test my skills and make something for myself.
 I'm also kind of a beginner on GitHub, so why not make this project open-source.

 Now not only I, but also you can benefit from it.